-The financial statements are reported in conformity with accounting principles generally accepted in the United States of America.
-Our significant accounting policies are critical to the understanding of our results of operations and financial position because some accounting policies require us to make complex or subjective judgments and estimates that may affect the value of certain assets or liabilities.
-We consider these policies critical because management must make judgments about matters that are inherently uncertain.
-For a complete discussion of significant accounting policies, see Note 2, Summary of Significant Accounting Policies, of the Notes to the Consolidated Financial Statements.
-The following is a summary of certain critical policies.
+The Association's financial statements are reported in conformity with accounting principles generally accepted in the United States of America.
+Consideration of significant accounting policies is critical to the understanding of the Association's results of operations and financial position because some accounting policies require complex or subjective judgments and estimates that may affect the reported amount of certain assets or liabilities as well as the recognition of certain income and expense items.
+In many instances, management has to make judgments about matters that are inherently uncertain.
+For a complete discussion of the Association's significant accounting policies, see Note 2, Summary of Significant Accounting Policies, in the Notes to the Consolidated Financial Statements.
+The following is a summary of the Association's most significant critical accounting policies: